 - No Hedging or Pledging.
-We have an insider trading policy that prohibits our NEOs from hedging the economic risk of their stock ownership and holding shares of the Company's common stock in a margin account or pledging shares as collateral for a loan. - No Gross-ups Going Forward.
-Since 2011, we have maintained a policy that we will not include gross-up payments for excise taxes in new employment agreements. - No Single Trigger.
+We have an insider trading policy that prohibits our NEOs and employees from hedging the economic risk of their stock ownership and holding shares of the Company's common stock in a margin account or pledging shares as collateral for a loan. - No Gross-ups.
+We do not include gross-up payments for excise taxes in our employment agreements. - No Single Trigger.
 Our employment agreements with our NEOs provide for additional severance payments and benefits only on a so-called "double trigger" basis, for termination without cause or for good reason following a change of control.